AdrianValdes/grid_typescript_storybook/README.md

-# This is a reusable grid built with Typescript, SCSS and Storybook for documentation.
+# Reusable Grid built with Typescript and SCSS